gisliany/DataScience/README.md

 In this class we learnt how to visualize distributions using histograms and box plots.

 The exercises and their solutions are written in the notebook files contained in `Lesson 6` folder.

+## Seventh Class

+In this class we focused on how to use data visualization to communicate insights and tell stories.
+We started with a standard matplotlib plot and improve its appearance to better communicate the patterns we want a viewer to understand.
+We learnt how to customize colors, line widths, layout, and annotations too.

+The exercises and their solutions are written in the notebook files contained in `Lesson 7` folder.